Jmat201/Montgomery-Police-Dispatched-Incidents-AWS-July/README.md

 Montgomery County, Maryland (MD) Police Dispatched Incidents: June 2024.
 This Data Engineering project was built based on the course [Build your first Serverless Data Engineering Project](https://maven.com/david-freitag/first-serverless-de-project) on Maven.
 The project aims to build a fully functional data engineering pipeline, including data ingestion from an external API, performing ETL workflow orchestration, data cleaning, data quality checks, publishing to production, and generating visualizations using Amazon Web Service (AWS) and Grafana.

-The goal of the project is to analyze police dispatch incidents in Montgomery County, MD, to understand patterns of incidents that occur within different cities in Montgomery county along with an open-ended exploration of the data.
+The goal of the project is to analyze police dispatched incidents in Montgomery County, MD, to understand patterns of incidents that occur within different cities in Montgomery county along with an open-ended exploration of the data.

 ## About the Dataset
 The dataset is publicly available and provided by Montgomery County, MD.
 It is updated four times a day and contains a list of Police Dispatch Incidents in Montgomery County.